MeinChef/UDL-Loss-Fitting/README.md

 [This StackExchange post](https://math.stackexchange.com/questions/180874/convert-angle-radians-to-a-heading-vector) talks about transforming an angle with sine and cosine to a headings vector on the unit circle.
 On these two values the Mean Square Error can be applied to it.
 The same approach is also mentioned in [this article](https://medium.com/@john_96423/the-wraparound-problem-predicting-angles-in-machine-learning-44786aa51b91)

-Since this requires now two predictions (one cosine and one sine), the model has to be adjusted to predict two values.
-This is done by the ["circular" model](./src/model.py#L30).

 Noteable is that for the loss the two predictions get their own loss calculation respectively, which then get added.
 Per default the implementation in tensorflow for MSE is taking the mean of the -1st axis.
 But since our prediction is of the shape [batch_size, 2], we would be taking the mean of the sine/cosine.
 Our implementation uses the axis 0 instead, taking the mean of the batch and adding column one and two together.